PaddiM8/luno-lei/content/grammar/index.md

 <span class="suffix">-di</span>

 Genitive marks possession of another noun (the possession).
-By default, it also marks a word as a direct object.
-However, when the possession is not a direct object, the case of the possession is added also to the genitive word.
+By default, it marks a word as a nominative.
+This makes it necessary to add another case, such as accusative or dative, in cases where the word is not the subject of a sentence.

 #### Examples
 {{ sentence(